katiejones404/2026-NVIDIA-MIT-iQuHack/README.md

 Phase two: Code under the teams-submission file
 Make sure you have all of the qbraid_requirements.txt downloaded.
-To run: open the cpu and gpu-update2.ipynb files and run those notebooks
+To run: open the cpu and gpu-update2.ipynb files and run those notebooks The testing for GPU was not fully implemented, but the logic is under the testGPU.py file

 ## Overview